turingschool/lesson_plans/ruby_03-professional_rails_applications/rails_engine.md

 * `GET /api/v1/items/most_revenue?quantity=x` returns the top `x` items ranked by total revenue generated
 * `GET /api/v1/items/most_items?quantity=x` returns the top `x` item instances ranked by total number sold
-* `GET /api/v1/items/:id/best_day` returns the date with the most sales for the given item using the invoice date
+* `GET /api/v1/items/:id/best_day` returns the date with the most sales for the given item using the invoice date.
+If there are multiple days with equal number of sales, return the most recent day.

 #### Customers